Wayde van Niekerk’s bid for a first world double since 1995 now turns to the 200m after he stormed to a comfortable victory in the 400m.

 “It’s competition, it’s very unpredictable.

 “My body still feels very good.
+It took me a while to recover.

 “But from endurance I go straight to speed… It’s a day-by-day, step-by-step process for us athletes.”